Quantum versus Classical Online Streaming Algorithms with Advice: Abstract

 \section{Abstract}

-Online algorithms are known model that is investigated with respect to a competitive ratio typically.
-In this paper we investigate streaming algorithms as model for online algorithms.
-We focus on quantum and classical online algorithms with advice.
-Special problem $P_k$ was considered.
-This problem is obtained using ``Black Hats Method''.
-There is an optimal quantum online algorithm with single advice bit and single qubit of memory for the problem.
-At the same time there is no optimal deterministic or randomized online algorithm with sublogarithmic memory for the same problem even the algorithm gets $o(\log n)$ advice bits.
-Additionally, we show that quantum online algorithm with a constant number of qubits can be better than deterministic online algorithm even if deterministic one has a constant number of advice bits and unlimited computational power.
+We consider online algorithms with respect to the competitive ratio.
+Here, we investigate quantum and classical one-way automata with non-constant size of memory (streaming algorithms) as a model for online algorithms.
+We construct problems that can be solved by quantum online streaming algorithms better than by classical ones in a case of logarithmic or sublogarithmic size of memory, even if classical online algorithms get advice bits.
+Furthermore, we show that a quantum online algorithm with a constant number of qubits can be better than any deterministic online algorithm with a constant number of advice bits and unlimited computational power. \\ \textbf{Keywords:} quantum computation, online algorithm, automaton, streaming algorithm, online minimization problem, branching program, BDD